Usk: Twinning

 Usk was twinned with the German town Graben-Neudorf in Baden-Württemberg in 1980.
-Over the past few years there have been numerous visits between the two towns, with the Usk Youth Brass Band making its most recent visit in autumn 2006.
-In 2006 the colour scheme of Usk in Bloom was based on those within the crests of both Usk and Graben-Neudorf.
+Over the past few years, there have been numerous visits between the two towns, with the Usk Youth Brass Band making its most recent visits in autumn 2006 and again in 2009.
+In 2006, the colour scheme of Usk in Bloom was based on those within the crests of both Usk and Graben-Neudorf.

 Freedom of the Town

 The following people have received the Freedom of the Town of Usk.